Heel Fissures

 Like many foot conditions, heel fissures can become more dangerous if they go untreated and become deep or infected.
 This is especially dangerous for people with diabetes or compromised immune systems.
 Treatment and Prevention

 Moisturizing the feet regularly can prevent heel fissures.
-Once they occur, you can use a pumice stone daily to gently decrease the thick and flaky layer of skin.
+Once they occur, you can use a pumice stone daily to decrease the thick and flaky layer of skin gently.
 Avoid going barefoot or wearing open-backed shoes, sandals or shoes with thin soles.
-Shoes with strong shock absorption can help to improve the condition.
+Shoes with substantial shock absorption can help to improve the condition.

-Moisturizing the feet at least twice a day and wearing socks over moisturizer while sleeping can also help.
+Moisturizing the feet at least twice daily and wearing socks over moisturizer while sleeping can also help.

 If the problem persists, see your foot doctor.